k-sensitive/word-count/README.md

 By: Kim Dang

 Word Counter determines how frequently a word appears in a given string.
+This app was written as an assignent to get a better understanding of sinatra, capybara and tdd.

 Setup Instructions
 ----